jpilch/repofinder/README.md

 ### List repositories

-To list all GitHub repositories for a specified username, make a GET request with the username as the path variable and an `Accept: application/json` header.
+To list all GitHub repositories for a specified username, make a GET request with the username as the path variable and an `Accept: application/json` header:

 ```
 curl -H"Accept: application/json" http://localhost:8080/{username}